HL7/fhirpath.js/README.md

 The `terminologyUrl` option also accepts an array of URLs when you want to support multiple default terminology servers (for example, the servers a Questionnaire lists as preferred, plus the server it was fetched from).
-The servers are tried in order, and once a ValueSet/CodeSystem is resolved at one server, that server is preferred (tried first) for the remaining operations on that ValueSet/CodeSystem:
+The servers are tried in order, and once a ValueSet, CodeSystem, or ConceptMap is resolved at one server, that server is preferred (tried first) for the remaining operations on that artifact:
 ```js
 fhirpath.evaluate(
   resource,